 VAD Partners

 After being the first country in the world to pass a VAD law, when the Northern Territory Government passed the Rights of the Terminally Ill Act in 1995, under the leadership of Chief Minister Marshall Perron, (vetoed by the Federal Government 9 months later), Australia went through two decades of advocacy to achieve the next VAD Act, in Victoria, in 2017.
-In mid 2021 every state in Australia has now passed, or will be debating, a law to give people a compassionate choice to end their suffering.
+In mid 2025, everyone in every state of Australia who meets the eligibility criteria has the choice of voluntary assisted dying.
+The law commences in the ACT in November 2025.
+The NY is expected to table a Private Members' Bill later this year.

 VADSA partners with organisations and individuals in Australia and overseas who work to achieve legal voluntary assisted dying.
 See link below.
 Any questions?
 Contact VADSA